-1) I added frozen spinach or kale to my smoothies.
+1) Add frozen spinach or kale to your smoothies.
 I make a post-workout smoothie with fruit and protein and realized that other than giving my drink a greenish tint, the taste was unchanged.
 I continued adding more and more spinach each time until it changed the taste too much.
 That’s one daily serving of a super veggie without even trying!

 3) Eat a small bite of a veggie with something you actually like.
 When I started cooking chicken stir fry, I made sure that every bite of delicious grilled chicken was paired with part of a vegetable:

 - a chunk of grilled onions and chicken.

 - rice, a wedge of zucchini, and steak.

 - a wedge of sweet potato and peppers.